 Comparing the Disadvantages and Advantages of Kratom

-Even though kratom does not have a Food and Drug Administration endorsement, the ancient herb appeals to people who have a range of needs.
+Even though kratom does not have a Food and Drug Administration (FDA) endorsement, the ancient herb appeals to people who have a range of needs.
 Some claim that it reduces anxiety, depression, sleeplessness and pain.
 Others use it for mood management.

 However, the downsides of using it may outweigh any perceived benefits.
 Safety concerns have caused several states to ban it while others allow people to use it as an aid to opioid withdrawal